adajuly/AniX/README.md

 ## Overview

-#### AniX - A super easy and lightweight javascript animation library.

 AniX is a lightweight and easy-to-use animation library with excellent performance and good compatibility for modern browsers.

 It uses the native **css transition** attribute, better than js simulation animation performance.
 And you can also enable hardware acceleration with it.

 AniX only less than **3k(gzip)** in size.
 It achieves almost the same effect as any other huge library of animations.